cdelker/schemdraw/docs/index.md

-        label     : string or list of strings to space along arrow arrowofst : distance from element to arrow arrowlen  : length of arrow in drawing units top       : [True,False] draw on top (or bottom) of element
+        label     : string or list of strings to space along arrow arrowofst : distance from element to arrow arrowlen  : length of arrow in drawing units reverse   : [True,False] reverse the arrow, opposite to elm.theta top       : [True,False] draw on top (or bottom) of element

 For example: